YAOSP-NG/manifest/README.md

 Flo (Nexus 7-2013 WiFi) : [Android File Host](https://www.androidfilehost.com/?w=files&flid=52753)

+* General Note 1 : This ROM comes with source-based bake-in root, which you have to enable in developer settings, it's disabled by default !

+* General Note 2 : If you prefer the use of SuperSU, you can flash it like before, it will be supported as well.

-* General Note : This ROM comes without root and without gapps, so you need to flash gapps and SuperSU after the ROM zip.
+* General Note 3 : This ROM does NOT comes with gapps, nor gapps backup script, so you need to flash gapps after the ROM zip each time !

-* Note for Angler and Flounder : flash respective latest vendor image and bootloader.
+* Note for Angler, Bullhead and Flounder : flash respective latest vendor image and bootloader.

 Keep updated
 ------------